 If you have authorised a direct debit mandate in the past, this will be stated on the invoice.
 In that case there is no need for any action on your part, as the invoice amount will be debited automatically.

 To report changes you have to file the complete new version of your general terms and conditions.
 When filing, state clearly that this involves replacing the general terms and conditions filed earlier.
 If you amend your general terms and conditions, you are always responsible for filing the most recent version with KVK.
 There are no additional costs for amending general terms and conditions.

 You pay for a filing per current year.
 This takes effect as of the filing date.
 If you file your terms and conditions on 18 October 2021, you will pay for the year running from 18 October 2021 to 17 October 2022.

 If you want to terminate your filing, make sure you give notice of this no later than the renewal date.
 The renewal date is the same as the filing date.
 So if you filed your general terms and conditions on 18 October 2021, you need to cancel before 18 October 2022.

 Terminating a filing

-You can terminate your filing by sending an email to email@example.com with in the subject line: ‘stopzetting algemene voorwaarden’ (i.e. terminating filing of general terms and conditions).
-You will subsequently receive confirmation in writing of this.
-You can terminate your filing at any moment during the year prior to 31 December.
-In that case, you will not be invoiced for the following year.
+You can terminate your filing by sending an email to firstname.lastname@example.org with the subject line: ‘stopzetting algemene voorwaarden’ (termination filing of general terms and conditions).
+You will receive confirmation in writing of this.

 Checking general terms and conditions

-The Chamber of Commerce does not check your general terms and conditions.
-Filing them thus does not entail that your general terms and conditions meet all legal requirements.
-Therefore always have them checked by a lawyer or legal advisor.
+KVK does not check your general terms and conditions.
+Filing them does not mean that your general terms and conditions meet all legal requirements.
+So, always have them checked by a lawyer or legal advisor.

 Requesting terms and conditions